RyanJarv/ryanjarv.github.io/_posts/2020-11-13-openbsd-package-signing.md

 <p class="meta">Enough picking on OpenBSD</p>

-I'll wrap this up with giving them a bit a slack, handling pkg'ing in the BSD systems around that time typically wasn't done like we think of it in most linux systems.
+I'll wrap this up with giving them a bit a slack, handling packaging in the BSD systems around that time typically wasn't done like we think of it in most linux systems.
 The recommended way to install anything I believe is to build it from source, or install it from local media.
 So the whole pkg_add thing for both OpenBSD and FreeBSD at the time seems more like a rough edge newbies might cut them selfs on more then anything, but that's kinda just my guess.

 But really it wasn't just OpenBSD that got in the poor habit of weak or even no package validation.